 - Puzzling Words.
 When your child is working on a puzzle, have some pieces in your possession.
 In order to get a piece, they have to say one of their practice words correctly.
 Simple and easy way to practice this multiple times a day.

 - Playdough Reign.
-In a similar vein, if your kid loves playdough, dole out their daily lump of playdough in pieces–and they have to say a word correctly in order to get the next piece.
+In a similar vein, if your kid loves playdough, divide their daily lump of playdough in pieces–and they have to say a word correctly in order to get the next piece.
 When they have it all they can play!

 Do something fun while drilling flashcards